 Please make checks payable to Central Texas Master Naturalists

-- After graduation, become a Certified Master Naturalist by providing a minimum of 40 hours of Volunteer Service and completing a minimum of 8 additional hours of Advanced Training by one calendar year from the last scheduled class of the 2023 Initial Training Course.
+- After completing the full 40+ hours volunteer training course, become a Certified Texas Master Naturalist by providing a minimum of 40 hours of Volunteer Service and completing at least 8 additional hours of Advanced Training by December 31, 2024 (yes, that’s right, 2024).

 Have more questions?
 Contact Zoe Rascoe, our Chapter Registrar, and she will get back with you shortly.

-Membership in the Chapter is open to qualifying individuals regardless of race, age (must be 18 years of age or older), gender, religion, disability, or national origin.
+Membership in the Chapter is open to qualifying individuals regardless of race, age (must be 18 years of age or older when class begins), gender, religion, disability, or national origin.